Thanks to Richard for making this video showing some of what’s going on.

 The lockdown is preventing us meeting up in person but we can meet online.

 We are planning to hold meetings with Zoom.
 If you have a laptop, tablet or smartphone (iPhone or Android) you could join in.
-We are planning to hold some meetings on November 26th, November 27th and December 1st.
+We are planning to hold some meetings on November 3rd, 4th and 9th December.

 You might want to meet but don’t know anything about Zoom – don’t worry, we can help.
 Zoom works well and is pretty easy to use.

 if you want to join in, drop us an email on firstname.lastname@example.org

 We want to tell you what’s going on, share some of our ideas and we especially want to hear your ideas and what you want to get involved with.
 You might just feel like a chat.
 Let’s try this and see what happens.

 The Anlaby Hull fair Scarecrow Hunt has attracted a huge amount of interest with about 360 locations around Anlaby and surrounding villages.

 Here’s the gang putting up our scarecrows Mish and Mash with their Shed to support our theme of Tools, Tinkering Talk and Tea.